BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 %}

 ### How it works
-The external device can generate and store a keypair off-line, the private key has thus never been known outside the device.
+The external device can generate and store a keypair offline, the private key has thus never been known outside the device.
 A software wallet can connect to the signing device and act as an interface, or handle transactions air gapped from the device.

 When a transaction needs to be signed, the software submits a partially signed bitcoin transaction (PSBT, defined in [BIP174]('https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki'){:target="_blank"}) to the device.
 The user confirms on the device and the PSBT state of the transaction returned to the software wallet application is now fully signed and can be transmitted to the blockchain.
-This process can also happen fully air gapped by using memory cards instead of cables or wireless connections, to keep the device off-line at all times.
+This process can also happen fully air gapped by using memory cards instead of cables or wireless connections, to keep the device offline at all times.

 #### Pros
 - Removes private key from online devices